 “As a matter of fact, I do,” I responded.
 A buddy and I went on to lease his farm for bowhunting and ended up with an awesome spot close to home.
+As the seasons went by, we continued to build our relationship with the landowner and that’s unlocked some incredible hunting opportunities for us.
 Here’s how to find a deer hunting lease of your own.

 Understand Laws, Regs, and Rates

 Next, do some research on lease rates (which you’ll want to breakdown to a cost-per-acre figure).
 You can do this by scrolling land leasing websites and checking out properties in your area.
 Most of the properties on these websites will be large and expensive.
 Don’t get discouraged by this.
+You’re not trying to actually lease one of the properties listed on these sites.
 You’re just trying to find a benchmark dollar-per-acre number (though if you find a cherry property to lease on one of these sites, great!).
 In my area of Minnesota/Wisconsin, land leases on these websites seem to be going for $10 to $20 per acre.
 That’s spendy, and you should try to shoot lower than that.
 Decide on the max dollar amount you want to spend and try to match acreage to that.
 If you can’t come up with enough scratch on your own, plan to split the cost with a trusted hunting buddy.

-Now that you’ve got an idea of how much you want to spend and the property size you might be able to rent, it’s time to pull up a digital mapping app like Huntstand and start identifying likely properties.
+Now that you’ve got an idea of how much you want to spend and the property size you might be able to rent, it’s time to pull up a digital mapping app like Huntstand or onX start identifying likely properties.